atrocore/atrocore/docs/05.pim/07.classifications/docs.md

 Classifications can be activated or deactivated.

+> If you work in the electrical industry, consider the [ETIM Classification](https://store.atrocore.com/en/etim-classification/20132) module, which provides full support for the international ETIM standard for classifying technical products.

 ## Classification Fields

 The Classification entity comes with the following preconfigured fields; mandatory are marked with *: